fdioguardi/dotfiles/.docs/PACKAGES.md

 - **[informant](https://aur.archlinux.org/packages/informant/)**

-  Add yourself to group "informant" to avoid the need for sudo
+  Add yourself to the "informant" group to avoid the need for sudo:

   ```bash
   sudo usermod -aG informant "$USER"